- Explore CGIS Programs

 - Incoming Exchange Students

 Students with mental health concerns should take proactive steps to ensure that they have the most successful study abroad experience possible.
 This means talking to your health care provider about how to continue your treatment while abroad.
+You should:

 - Ensure that the medications you take are legal in your destination (call that country’s embassy or consulate or visit their website).